 Manage your child's health with MyChart.

 Lyme disease is caused by a bite from a tiny infected deer tick.
-This tick (about the size of a pin head) is found in wooded or grassy areas in Minnesota and Wisconsin.
+This tick (about the size of a pin head) is found in wooded or grassy areas.

 Symptoms of Lyme disease (not all may appear) are:

 - red rash that looks like a target (with a clear center)

 If left untreated, Lyme disease can lead to nerve,

 joint (arthritis) and heart problems.

 How to treat Lyme disease